gpdowney/Dawn-of-Somethings/src/domination.md

 Historians, following Turgot, have often assumed that states all emerged in similar ways:

-Agriculture led to a surplus, which had to be managed by a bureaucracy.
+Agriculture led to a surplus, which then had to be managed by a bureaucracy.
 The bureaucracy required centralized leadership.
-Then those leaders compete with each other for control.
+Then those leaders started competing with each other for control.

 In other words: **Bureaucracy --> Sovereignty --> Charisma**.

 But there are plenty of counter-examples.